diegoquintanav/diegoquintanav.github.io/content/pages/about.md

 [Watch this video](https://www.youtube.com/watch?v=-iSHfrmGdyo) and then read more about _castells_ in [Wikipedia](https://en.wikipedia.org/wiki/Castell).

-Weird flex but ok: This is [me doing a pilar in Barcelona](https://imgur.com/KUcT21A).
-I don't do that anymore, but I still like to watch them.

 On a side note, [Pablo Picasso did a fascinating mural](http://todosobrebarcelona.com/friso-los-gigantes-picasso-del-colegio-arquitectos-de-cataluna/) that features a _Castell_.